PolinaPavlovich/CONCLUS/README.md

 ## Acknowledgment:
 We are grateful to Dr. Emmy Tsang from EMBL Rome for useful discussion and a helpful idea.

-We say great thank to members of the VIGG RAS Institute in Moscow, Russia: Vsevolod Makeev, Sergey Bruskin, Artem Kasianov for helpful discussions and support during the Master program of P.P.
+We say great thank to members of the VIGG RAS Institute in Moscow, Russia:  Vsevolod Makeev PhD, Dr. Sci; Sergey Bruskin, PhD; Artem Kasianov, PhD for helpful discussions and support during the Master program of P.P.

 We thank Dr. Nina Cabezas-Wallscheid from the Max Planck Institute of Immunobiology and Epigenetics (MPI-IE) in Freiburg for provided freedom, time, and support in working on the tool.